• Hacken

 How Hacken Can Help Your DORA Compliance

-• ICT Risk Management Frameworks – We can help develop and implement a compliant risk management strategy tailored to your Web3 project.
+• ICT Risk Management Frameworks: We develop and implement a compliant risk management strategy tailored to your Web3 project.

-• Incident Reporting Tools – Hacken provides tools to help you identify, classify, and report incidents in line with DORA requirements.
+• Incident Reporting Tools: Hacken provides tools to help you identify, classify, and report incidents in accordance with DORA requirements.

 Our team of experts understands the unique challenges faced by Web3 projects and can provide guidance on all aspects of DORA compliance.

 Don’t let DORA compliance become a stumbling block for your Web3 project.
-Stay ahead of the regulatory curve and enhance your project’s security posture with Hacken’s DORA Compliance Service
+With Hacken’s DORA Compliance Service, you can stay ahead of the regulatory curve and enhance your project’s security posture.

 Contact us today to ensure your project is ready for the future of digital operational resilience in the EU financial sector!